 Including community members in research activities, or co-producing research with communities, is a growing focus in sustainability research broadly as well as coastal environmental research.
 This work is ongoing within the community of ocean observation monitoring as well.
 For the past 30 years, the global ocean observing community has gathered once a decade at the OceanObs conference, and at the 2019 conference, for the very first time, this gathering included Indigenous delegates from Canada, the United States including coastal states such as Hawaii, the South Pacific Islands, and New Zealand (Figure 2.3).
-An important outcome of the conference was the publication of the Ocean community to formally recognize the traditional knowledge of Indigenous people worldwide and the commitment to establish meaningful partnerships.
+An important outcome of the conference was the publication of the Coastal Indigenous Peoples' Declaration (Indigenous Delegates at OceanObs'19, 2019) calling on the ocean community to formally recognize the traditional knowledge of Indigenous people worldwide and the commitment to establish meaningful partnerships.
 Ocean CDR research can build on this growing recognition of the importance of meaningful partnerships in ocean monitoring and related fields.